AnnaNguyen1/Portfolio/README.md

 ## Website

 Welcome to my Github Portfolio repo.
-As a Full Stack Developer student, I have created a Portfolio which showcases my skills gained and projects I've created so far.
+As a Full Stack Developer student, I have created a Portfolio which showcases skills gained and projects I've created so far.
 This page will continuously be updated to include my latest work.

 Resume and other contact details are attached, therefore feel free to drop by to say hi!